RajeevHejib/CV/README.md

 [ToDo:](https://github.com/RajeevHejib/todo_challenge) A to-do web application developed using AngularJS and tested with Karma and Protractor

-[SofAR:](https://github.com/djtango/furniture-app) Worked in a team of three others on our final project.
+[SofAR:](https://github.com/djtango/furniture-app) Worked in a team of four.
+This was our final project.
 It was built using Java, Javascript, Wikitude-mobile focused AR SDK, HTML, CSS.

 ## My past Experience